I’ve got the winter blues. Do you?

 Follow a Healthy Diet

-I have friends and family members that only drink a glass a day.
+I have friends and family members that only drink one glass of water a day.
 I’m not sure why.

 Get Enough Sleep